Vision NZ

 Vision NZ is a nationalist political party in New Zealand led by Hannah Tamaki, the co-leader of the fundamentalist Christian movement Destiny Church.
+Its policies have included opposition to abortion, homosexuality, immigration, and the construction of new mosques.
+It has supported creating a Māori-owned bank and Tūhoe ownership of Te Urewera, and has called for government funding for Destiny Church programmes.

 The party was announced in May 2019.
-It contested the 2020 New Zealand general election both for electorate seats and the party list vote, receiving 0.1% of the party vote and winning no seats.
+It contested the 2020 New Zealand general election both for electorate seats and the party-list vote, receiving 0.1% of the party vote and winning no seats.
+After the Freedoms New Zealand party formed in 2022, Vision NZ was registered as a component party of Freedoms NZ.
+At the 2023 election, Freedoms NZ did not win any seats.

 History

 Earlier parties associated with the Tamakis

 Destiny Church was founded by Brian Tamaki in 1998 and is led by Brian and his wife Hannah Tamaki.
 Destiny New Zealand, a socially conservative Christian political party, was formed in 2003.
 The party contested the 2005 New Zealand general election; it received just over 14,000 party votes, or 0.62%, and won no seats.
 It was deregistered as a political party in 2007.
-The founder and former leader of the Destiny Party, Richard Lewis, created the Family Party in 2007.
+The official founder and former leader of the Destiny Party, Richard Lewis, created the Family Party in 2007.
 The Destiny Church supported the Family Party in the 2008 New Zealand general election.
 It won no seats and was deregistered in 2010.